19 of the best product design tools in 2021

-I've been designing digital products for the last 15 years, and here is my list of tools that I can't live without in 2020.
+I've been designing digital products for the last 15 years, and I figured I'd share my favorite design tools to my fellow product designers.

 This is another one of those little apps that I can't live without.
 Not only does IconJar allow you to organize and group your icon sets, it allows you to easily export, and drag and drop individual icons out to design software of your choice.

-When I sketch, I like to go pretty quick and loose.
-Using Field Notes is nice because I don't feel like I'm "ruining" a nice sketch book during these frenzied sketching sessions.
+When I sketch out designs, I like to go pretty quick and loose.
+Using Field Notes is a great tool for creating because I don't feel like I'm "ruining" a nice sketch book during these frenzied sketching sessions.

 Long gone are the days of firing up After Effects for simple animations destined for web.
 With Haiku, you can create animations with their intuitive timeline view, then export them to video, GIF, or even straight into Lottie.